Data-Driven Estimation of Heterogeneous Treatment Effects: Counterfactual prediction and effect estimation

 This section provides a survey of existing heterogeneous treatment effect estimation methods.
 We categorize the methods into two main categories: methods that perform counterfactual prediction and methods that estimate treatment effect directly.

-The first category consists of methods that perform counterfactual prediction.
 Counterfactual prediction methods predict counterfactual outcomes when an individual is treated and not treated~\citep{johansson-icml16,shalit-icml17,kunzel-pnas19}.
 Then an estimate of an individual treatment effect is the difference in predicted outcomes.
 The second category consists of methods that perform effect estimation directly.
 These methods use counterfactual predictions as part of a process to learn an effect estimator~\citep{athey-pnas16,tran-aaai19,athey-annals19} or use different objective functions to estimate effects~\citep{kunzel-pnas19,louizos-neurips17}.
 Table~\ref{tab:method_overview} shows subcategories of each category, together with representative papers.